sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  Safety-critical systems design involves: software, hardware and human factors.

- According to its reliability regimes, there are the following classifications:
+ According to its reliability regimes, there are the following concepts:

+  - **Fail-safe systems**: In case of a misfunction, they addopt a safety state.
+So they become safe even when they cannot perform its function.
+Medical devices, usually are found in this category, for example a heart-pump: when it cannot work, it warns the medical personal, as the safety interval, is long enough, the live of the patient is not in thread.
- - **Fail-operational systems**: They continue to operate even when their control systems fail.
+ - **Fail-operational systems**: They continue to operate even when a part of the system fail.
+For example, when systems use rebundant subsystems, in case the main subsystem fails, the redundat subsystem, may take-over the control, and keep the overall system working.
 Examples are: elevators, automotive electronic throttle control, braking systems, circuit-breakers  ...
  - **Fail-soft systems**: they continue operation with a reduced efficiency even in the presence of a failure.
- - **Fail-safe systems**: they become safe when they cannot perform its function.
-Medical devices, usually are found in this category, for example a heart-pump: when it cannot work, it warns the medical personal, as the safety interval, is long enough, the live of the patient is not in thread.
- - **Fail-Passive systems**: As a helmet or a shield.
+ - **Fail-Passive systems**: As a helmet or a shield. they achieve safety throught passive elements.
+(TODO: expand)
  - **Fault-tolerant sytems**: they continue to operate even when faults are present in the system.

+ These concepts are not exclusive.
+A given system, can be fail-safe, and also fail-operational.
+An example of this, are aircraft vehicles: they usually have three on-board control computers, in case one of the control computers fails, it is fails-safe, because it keeps yet other two control computers that keep all the functunality, but it also is fail-operational, because it retains all the system functionality.

+ **SINGLE POINT of FAILURE** In a system, a given element of that system, is known as a *Single Point of Failure* in the case, that if that elements fails, that will prevent the whole system from working.
+Of course this element is considered as a critical component.

  Reference: https://en.wikipedia.org/wiki/Safety-critical_system